-Jason Quick, a Kabi Kabi man, is representing One Nation’s Queensland seat of Redland’s which is East of Brisbane.
+Jason Quick, a Kabi Kabi man, represented One Nation’s Queensland seat of Redland’s which is East of Brisbane.
 If you’re finding this hard to believe, you should know we are too.
-But as unbelievable as it sounds, it is actually true.
+But as unbelievable as it sounds, it really happened.

-We have checked out his Facebook page and we can say that he has done well to fly under the radar until now.
-Jason is running in the upcoming Queensland election against Peter Dowling, the former Redland’s MP who is running as an Independent after being stood down by the Liberal/National Party for immoral behavior in 2015.
+Update: Jason lost in the 2017 Queensland election against Peter Dowling, the former Redland’s MP who ran as an Independent after being stood down by the Liberal/National Party for immoral behavior (sending d%k pics) in 2015.